Corporate Governance

 - General evaluation

-The evaluation confirmed that the Company’s BoD is effective in general.
+The evaluation confirmed that the Company’s BoD is effective.

 - (2)